-Brain and Spinal Cord Injuries in Illinois
+Brain and Spinal Cord Injury Attorneys

 Lawsuits after life-changing Brain and Spinal Cord Injuries

 When you or a family member has suffered a brain injury or spinal cord injury, the impact on quality of life can be enormous.
 Permanent disability may result, including paralysis, quadriplegia, brain damage or coma.
-If the injuries are the result of negligence, the Blumenshine Law Group will file a lawsuit to recover damages.
+If the injuries are the result of negligence, the attorneys at the Blumenshine Law Group will file a lawsuit to recover damages.